makersacademy/takeaway-challenge/README.md

 ```

 # Testing
 You now have a copy of this project.
-Inside the project you will find spec files that you can use to test this program. to do so make sure ruby gem is installed.
+Inside the project you will find spec files that you can use to test this program. to do so make sure ruby '''rspec''' gem is installed.
 ```sh
 $ gem install rspec
 ```